taylor-a-barnes/msse_safevector/README.md

 `SafeVector` must use composition to support all the functionality of `std::vector` that is required by the tests in `src/main.cpp`, while also implementing out-of-bounds checking for the subscript operator.
 It must throw an appropriate exception when an out-of-bounds access is attempted through the subscript operator.
 Your `SafeVector` class must properly handle `const` vectors, and your `SafeVector::push_back` method must properly support move semantics.
+Finally, ensure that your `SafeVector` class properly handles the situation in which the `.back()` method is called on an empty vector.

 The only change you are permitted to make within the `main` function is to change the `std::vector` types to `SafeVector` types.
 In other words, you should modify the declaration of the vectors to: